MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 Microsoft Defender for Cloud integrates natively with [Defender for Endpoint](/defender-endpoint/microsoft-defender-endpoint) to provide endpoint detection and response (EDR) capabilities for machines connected to Defender for Cloud.

-As part of these [integrated EDR capabilities](integration-defender-for-endpoint.md), Defender for Cloud agentlessly scans machines to assess whether they're running an EDR solution, whether that's integrated Defender for Endpoint or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).
+As part of these [integrated EDR capabilities](integration-defender-for-endpoint.md), Defender for Cloud agentlessly scans machines to assess whether they're running an EDR solutionץ The solution can be integrated Defender for Endpoint EDR, or a [supported third-party solution](integration-defender-for-endpoint.md#supported-edr-solutions).

 Based on EDR solution findings, Defender for Cloud provides [recommendations](integration-defender-for-endpoint.md#edr-solution-recommendations) to ensure that EDR solutions are installed and running correctly on VMs.